mikemjm/mikemjm.github.io/_posts/2023-10-22-dockerhole.md

 * Step 4: Forward the port for WireGuard on your firewall/router
 * Step 5: Copy WireGuard peer configuartions to your mobile devices

+---

 #### Step 1: Download and install Docker and Docker-Compose for your OS (I will be using Raspbian).

 ```bash
 sudo apt install docker docker-compose
 ```

-You may need to start and enable the service depending on your OS
+> You may need to start and enable the service depending on your OS {: .prompt-tip }

 ```bash
 systemctl start docker.service
 systemctl enable docker.service
 ```

+---

 #### Step 2: Installing Pi-Hole inside a Docker container